Jan has been creating art since the time she could hold a crayon. Her formal arts

 The Georgia Watercolor Society, The Missouri Watercolor Society, Western

-Society, and North East Watercolor Society, have awarded her “Signature Membership”, their highest credential
+and North East Watercolor Society, have awarded her “Signature Membership”, their highest credential for achievement

-for achievement in watercolors.
-She also received her “Member of Excellence” the credential of highest ranking
+in watercolors.
+She also received her “Member of Excellence” the credential of highest ranking with the Atlanta

-with the Atlanta Artists Center, the largest art organization in the Southeastern USA, in 2005.
-Her award-winning watercolors
+Artists Center, the largest art organization in the Southeastern USA, in 2005.
+Her award-winning watercolors been accepted

-been accepted in more than 450 Local, Regional, National and International Juried Competitions, as well as numerous one-woman
+in more than 450 Local, Regional, National and International Juried Competitions, as well as numerous one-woman and invitational

-work.
-Most notably the watercolor, “On the Bit,” appeared on the cover of the International Magazine, “The
+notably the watercolor, “On the Bit,” appeared on the cover of the International Magazine, “The Chronicle

-Chronicle of the Horse” and the Missouri Watercolor Society’s International “Watercolor Studio” magazine.
+of the Horse” and the Missouri Watercolor Society’s International “Watercolor Studio” magazine.
+In

 in a book celebrating top artists in Cobb County, for their 175th Anniversary.